gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.

-**Wrapper upgrade note:** If you previously used Gradle 3.2 to generate a [Gradle Wrapper](userguide/wrapperPlugin.html), re-run `./gradlew wrapper` after upgrading to avoid a mis-configured wrapper script.
-See [gradle/gradle#865](https://github.com/gradle/gradle/issues/865) and [gradle/gradle#877](https://github.com/gradle/gradle/issues/877) for more details.